-Allergy shots decrease sensitivity to allergens and often leads to lasting relief of allergy symptoms even after treatment is stopped.
+Allergy shots provide long lasting relief from your allergy symptoms.
+Allergy shots decrease sensitivity to allergens and your need for medications.
 This makes it a cost-effective, beneficial treatment approach for many people.

 Who Can Benefit From Allergy Shots?

-You and your allergist / immunologist should base your decision regarding allergy shots on:
+You and your allergist should base your decision regarding allergy shots on:

 - Length of allergy season and severity of your symptoms

 - How well medications and/or environmental controls are helping your allergy symptoms

 - Your desire to avoid long-term medication use